-Developing and implementing a competitive pricing strategy for your business is vital to stay in the game long-term.
+Developing and implementing a competitive pricing strategy for your business is crucial to staying competitive in the long term.

 Your pricing strategy will affect the goals you can set and achieve, your profit margins, and how you market your products to your consumers.